-- Under construction but open to traffic.
-This alternative is used on high-volume highways like the Interstate or multilane roads where one lane can be rebuilt while traffic is restricted on the other, or for resurfacing on low-volume roads where suitable detours are not available and the project can be done one lane at a time with signs or flagging crews.
+Under construction but open to traffic.
+This alternative is used on high-volume highways like the Interstate or multilane roads where one lane can be rebuilt while traffic is restricted on the other.
+This option is also used for resurfacing low-volume roads without suitable detours, where the project can be done one lane at a time with signs or flagging crews.

 Detour signs direct through traffic to an alternate route around the work zone.
 WisDOT strives to keep the detour length to a minimum, making certain the new route is in good condition and capable of safely handling heavy traffic, including trucks.
-An important consideration is whether travelers can follow the detour easily.
+It’s important that the detour is easy to navigate.

 Through traffic drivers who choose to use closed roads are subject to traffic tickets.

-"Local traffic" refers to vehicles that do have an origin or destination inside the work zone.
+"Local traffic" refers to vehicles with a destination inside the work zone.
 This includes but is not limited to residents, customers, business owners, delivery trucks, emergency vehicles and school buses.

-When someone needs access in the work zone, we ask them to minimize their use of the road.
-This can be accomplished by using side roads that intersect closest to the destination.
+When someone needs access in a work zone, we ask them to minimize their use of the road.
+Drivers can minimize their use of roads in work zones by using side roads that intersect close to the destination.

-WisDOT restricts local traffic because the work zone may be filled with trucks, earthmovers and other equipment— all moving in different directions.
-When local traffic is heavy, the contractor needs to hire flagging crews to direct traffic and prevent collisions between drivers' vehicles and construction equipment.
+WisDOT restricts local traffic because work zones are filled with trucks, earthmovers and other equipment— all moving in different directions.
+When local traffic is heavy, contractors hire flagging crews to direct traffic and prevent collisions between drivers' vehicles and construction equipment.
 The heavier the traffic, the greater the danger of collisions, delays and increased costs.

-While the contractor is required to maintain a safe and adequate path on which local traffic can drive, the roadway may be bumpy, dusty or muddy.
-Occasionally, the contractor may provide a temporary gravel path adjacent to the construction.
-Sometimes, the road may be temporarily closed to all traffic and only maintained for emergency vehicles.
-It may be closed for a few hours or a few days, and WisDOT works hard to keep the time as short as possible.
+While the contractor is required to maintain a safe and adequate path for local traffic the roadway may be bumpy, dusty or muddy.
+Occasionally, contractors provide a temporary gravel path adjacent to construction.
+Sometimes, roads are temporarily closed to all traffic and only maintained for emergency vehicles.
+Roads can be closed for a few hours or a few days.
+WisDOT works hard to keep road closures as short as possible.
 Important deliveries can be scheduled with the contractor and the project manager.

 Concrete pavement requires a cure time of three to seven days, depending on the amount of cement in the mixture.
 If access is given to businesses during this time period, it is necessary to provide a "gap" in the pavement.
-Such gaps require the paving contractor to stop operations, move the paving machine ahead, and restart the entire operations.
-The contractor must then fill the gaps at a later date.
+Such gaps require workers to stop operations, move the paving machine ahead, and restart the entire operation.
+Workers must fill the gaps at a later date.

 Pavement gaps delay project completion, compromise ride quality and increase costs.
 The paving contractor may approach businesses to help reduce or eliminate the need for paving gaps.
 For example, businesses may be asked to share gaps.
 Without paving gaps, contractors can pave nearly a mile a day.
-With gaps, production can be cut in half or worse.
-That means overall construction will take longer.
-The goal of everyone is to get the project completed as quickly as possible at a reasonable cost.
+With gaps, production can be cut in half or more.
+This means the project will take longer to complete.
+WisDOT’s goal is to complete the project as quickly as possible at a reasonable cost.

-Many communities have successfully dealt with construction that closed their main street and required customers to use back streets and entrances.
+There are many communities where businesses operated successfully during construction that closed their main street and required customers to use back streets and entrances.

-- One city aggressively promoted its businesses and encouraged shoppers to park on nearby streets and come on foot, despite the torn up street.
+- One city aggressively promoted businesses and encouraged shoppers to park on nearby streets and walk.

-- Businesses often spruce up their back entrances and erect colorful signs to direct shoppers to off–street parking.
+- Some businesses have spruced up their back entrances and erected colorful signs to direct shoppers to off–street parking.